An Information-theoretic Approach to Machine-oriented Music Summarization: Previous work

 \section{Previous work}

-In general, the focus of music-specific summarization algorithms is on extracting an enjoyable summary that people can listen to clearly and coherently.
-Since our approach considers summaries exclusively for automatic consumption, music-specific algorithms, as well as many of their issues and requirements, are outside the scope of this paper.
-A full discussion concerning this issue and that of using other audio proxies (such as \GMMs) can be found in \cite{Raposo2016}.
-As opposed to using these methods, we employ the following generic media-agnostic summarization algorithms: \GRASSHOPPER~\cite{Zhu2007}, LexRank \cite{Erkan2004}, \LSA~\cite{Gong2001,Steinberger2004}, \MMR~\cite{Carbonell1998}, and Support Sets \cite{Ribeiro2011}.
-We also consider a music-specific summarization algorithm, \AvS, as a continuous baseline.
+The focus of human-oriented music summarization is on extracting an enjoyable summary that people can listen to clearly and coherently.
+Since we consider summaries exclusively for automatic consumption, music-specific algorithms, as well as many of their issues and requirements, are outside the scope of this paper.
+A full discussion concerning this and the usage of other audio proxies (such as \acp{GMM}) can be found in \cite{Raposo2016}.
+We employ the following media-agnostic summarizers: \ac{GRASSHOPPER} \citep{Zhu2007}, LexRank \citep{Erkan2004}, \ac{LSA} \citep{Landauer1997}, \ac{MMR} \citep{Carbonell1998}, and Support Sets \citep{Ribeiro2011}.
+We also consider a music-specific summarizer, \ac{AvS} \citep{Cooper2002}, as a continuous baseline.